Removal of mdadm RAID Devices is quite easy. It involves a quick 6 steps.

 Removal of mdadm RAID Devices

-In order to remove the mdadm RAID Devices our Support Techs recommend the following steps:
+In order to remove the mdadm RAID Devices, our Support Techs recommend the following steps:

-Step 1: Unmount and Remove all Filesystems
+Step 2: Unmount and Remove All Filesystems

 We need to make sure all filesystems have been unmounted.
 For that, we use umount.
 It also ensures we have exclusive access to the disk.